locationtech/udig-platform/docs/user/en/Expression viewer.rst

 * `Numbers`_

-When defining an expression you can make use of the full range of :doc:`Constraint Query Language` functions.
+When defining an expression you can make use of the full range of :doc:`/concepts/Constraint Query Language` functions.

 -  To concatenate several values into a single text output: